Tilicho Lake Trekking

 • One-night stay in Pokhara with breakfast included (twin share basis)

-• All necessary trekking permits such as Annapurna conservation area permit, TIMS card, etc.
+• All necessary trekking permits such as Annapurna conservation area permit, and TIMS card

 • All accommodations during the trek